 During the late ’90s, he toured France and engaged in various side projects.
 This period included collaborations with pianist Tony Hymas and, with the assistance of Steve Coleman, the “RivBea All-Star Orchestra,” which released two Grammy-nominated LPs.

-On December 26, 2011 Sam Rivers passed away from pneumonia in Orlando, Florida.
+On December 26, 2011, Sam Rivers sadly passed away in Orlando, Florida, due to pneumonia.

 Dizzy Gillespie, trumpet